02 Capabilities

 Strategic Roadmap

 A three-year hardware, software, security, and AI roadmap presented to the partnership in a deck the partners actually read.
-Tied to the firm's growth model — not generic vendor wishlists.
-Includes a budget that rolls up to the firm's actual P&L, with capex / opex / amortization handled correctly.
-Updated quarterly with the year's lessons baked in.
+Tied to the firm’s growth model — not generic vendor wishlists.
+Includes a quarterly executive update for the Managing Partner and an annual reset.

 • Annual partner-meeting tech presentation (the deck + the room)